Brine shrimp: Genetics, genomics and transcriptomics

 Artemia comprises sexually reproducing, diploid species and several obligate parthenogenetic Artemia populations consisting of different clones and ploidies (2n->5n).
 Several genetic maps have been published for Artemia.
 The past years, different transcriptomic studies have been performed to elucidate biological responses in Artemia, such as its response to salt stress, toxins, infection and diapause termination.
 These studies also led to various fully assembled Artemia transcriptomes.
 Recently, the Artemia genome was assembled and annotated, revealing a genome containing an unequaled 58% of repeats, genes with unusually long introns and adaptations unique to the extremophilic nature of Artemia in high salt and low oxygen environments.
 These adaptations include a unique energy-intensive endocytosis-based salt excretion strategy resembling salt excretion strategies of plants, as well as several survival strategies for extreme environments it has in common with the extremophilic tardigrade.

 Aquaculture

 Fish farm owners search for a cost-effective, easy to use, and available food that is preferred by the fish.
-From cysts, brine shrimp nauplii can readily be used to feed fish and crustacean larvae just after one-day incubation.
+From cysts, brine shrimp nauplii can readily be used to feed fish and crustacean larvae just after a one-day incubation.
 Instar I (the nauplii that just hatched and with large yolk reserves in their body) and instar II nauplii (the nauplii after first moult and with functional digestive tracts) are more widely used in aquaculture, because they are easy for operation, rich in nutrients, and small, which makes them suitable for feeding fish and crustacean larvae live or after drying.